Materials-Consortia/OPTIMADE/optimade.rst

 - :field:`$schema`: String.
   A URL for a meta schema that describes the Property Definitions format.
-  For Property Definitions adhering to the format described in this document, it should be set to: "https://schema.optimade.org/meta/v1.2.0/optimade/property_definitions.yaml".
+  For Property Definitions adhering to the format described in this document, it should be set to: "https://schemas.optimade.org/meta/v1.2/optimade/property_definition.json".

 .. _definition of the $id field:

 - :field:`$id`: String.
   A static IRI identifier that is a URN or URL representing the specific version of this level of the defined property.
   (If it is a URL, clients SHOULD NOT assign any interpretation to the response when resolving that URL.)
-  It SHOULD NOT be changed as long as the property definition remains the same, and SHOULD be changed when the property definition changes.
+  It SHOULD NOT be changed as long as the property definition remains the same, and MUST be changed when the property definition changes.
-  Property Definitions SHOULD be regarded as the same if they only differ by:

-  - The inclusion or omission of :val:`"null"` in the :field:`type` in the outermost layer of the definition.
-  - Additions of annotating notes to end of the :field:`description` field.
-  - Changes to the following specific fields at any level: :field:`deprecated`, :field:`examples`, :field:`$comment`, :field:`x-optimade-implementation`, and :field:`x-optimade-requirements`.

 - :field:`title`: String.
   A short single-line human-readable explanation of the defined property appropriate to show as part of a user interface.